auth0/docs/articles/rules/redirect.md

 By `THE_ORIGINAL_STATE` we mean the value that Auth0 generated and sent to the redirect URL.
 For example, if your rule redirected to `https://example.com/foo`, Auth0 would use a redirect URL similar to: `https://example.com/foo?state=abc123` (`abc123` being the `THE_ORIGINAL_STATE`).
 In this case in order to resume the authentication transaction you should redirect to `https://${account.namespace}/continue?state=abc123`.

-To extract the state value, check the `request.query` object for Database logins (`context.request.query.state`), or the `request.body` object for Social/Enterprise logins (`context.request.body.state`).
+How you extract the `state` parameter depends entirely on the server you redirect to.
+If you're using [Node.js and Express, you could use `req.query.state` to extract this parameter](https://expressjs.com/en/api.html#req.query).

-When a user has been redirected to the `/continue` endpoint, all rules will be run again.
+When a user has been redirected to the `/continue` endpoint, **all rules will be run again.**

 ::: panel-danger Caution
 Make sure to send back the original state to the `/continue` endpoint, otherwise Auth0 will lose the context of the login transaction and the user will not be able to login due to to an `invalid_request` error.